Being so afraid of your child having a meltdown that you have a meltdown instead….

 We worked to get all seven of us in adorable costumes.
 We all had buckets, flashlights, accessories.
 Make up was applied.
 All were well fed.
 We arrived on time with the stroller, diaper bag, emergency toys, emergency change of clothes.
 I thought I had thought of everything.

 I had not anticipated being slapped in the face by that attitude.

 My Parenting Tantrum: The Moment I Snapped

-It felt like my family was saying, “all of this is your fault.
+It felt like my family was saying, “his behavior is your fault.
 If you taught him better he would not behave this way.
 You are not doing a good job.”
-The attitude of complete lack of understanding at all.

 I acted like a horse’s ass.
 I said some things in a huff and stormed off.
 The things I said may have included a few curse words.
 I took me and my kid that “needed to learn” and took him back to the place we had parked out car and was fully prepared to leave this whole thing.
 I’ll be damned if I’ll stay in a place where my own family is trying to sabotage this perfect Halloween.
 Hell, I don’t want perfect I just want meh.